OdyseeTeam/odysee-roku/README.md

 This project is licensed under the GNU General Public License Version 3.0.
 For the full license, see [LICENSE](LICENSE).

 ## Security
 We take security seriously.
 Please contact security@lbry.com regarding any security issues.
 Our PGP key is [here](https://keybase.io/lbry/key.asc) if you need it.
-All releases are signed by [Sean Yesmunt](https://keybase.io/seanyesmunt/key.asc).

 ## Contact
 The maintainer for this project is [@s9260](https://github.com/s9260).